-Besides the privileges of training and renting the airplanes, membership in Yale Aviation brings with it ample opportunities to participate in a wide variety of regularly scheduled events.
+Besides the privileges of on-going training and renting the airplanes, membership in Yale Aviation brings with it ample opportunities to participate in a wide variety of regularly scheduled events.
 From breakfast fly-ins to academic lectures of aeronautical interest to field trips to summer cocktail parties, Yale Aviation offers a range of fun and engaging social activities that bring together pilots of all levels.

-To learn more about Yale Aviation or to schedule an introductory flight,
+To learn more about Yale Aviation,